Sean-Li-Shizhen/PUCG_Beta/README.md

   e. if still more than one player is in the place, repeat a-d.
   f. the last survivor (the one who chose run away will not be counted even if they survived) can choose where they would go next for the second round. a number of locations will be blocked out by the Zone.
 4. Keep the same method, run again and again until there's a last survivor.

+The full version seems too big to finish in a small amount of time.
+Besides, I don't have the knowledge to build internet connections between computers yet.
+Therefore, I planned to start with an easy simple one-player game.
+This game will have:
+1. 5 locations in total.
+2. don't choose guns.
+3. include 10 computer player. they are not even AI - they make choices randomly.

+This reduces the problem to a manageable range.
+I will try coming up with flow chart in the end of the week.

+**this is not for commercial uses.
+It is here just for fun.